Modern Slavery Policy

 Proportion of males and females in each pay quartile

 One of our key values at Nicola Jane is flexibility.
 We actively support flexible working hours and will always try to accommodate requests for flexible and part-time working hours.
+Infact 44% of our work force work part-time hours.

 04. The plan going forwards